OPNA2608/libopenpmd/README.md

 I'm redoing the codebase.
 I'll start with smaller, more urgent goals like the various sample / patch bank formats to get a better feel for the language & platform limitations.

+Currently writing code to parse, load, create & modify P86 banks.
+Figuring out what the API should look like as I go, depending on what I need to implement everything to a satisfactory degree.
+From there it's just a matter of copy-pasting function declarations & reimplementing them according to the formats, at least for the simple banks.

 ## Credits

 - [@kajaponn], for writing the original PMD driver and all of the original tools.